-Nestucca Valley School District: Cloverdale, Oregon
+Nestucca Valley School District Cloverdale, Oregon

-The vision began with conversion of the existing Elementary School, built in 1953, into a modern K-8 Campus.
-This allows the district to integrate the 7th and 8th graders into a space they can finally call their own after being taught at the High School location since the closing of the Middle School a few years prior.
+A vision that began as a conversion of the existing Elementary School – built in 1953 – would grow into a modern K-8 Campus.
+That campus would allow Nestucca Valley School District to reintegrate the 7th and 8th graders into a space they can finally call their own after being taught at the High School location since the closing of the Middle School a few years prior.